 If you have questions or need help submitting an event, please email email@example.com.

-The use of campus digital signage is for University of Tulsa faculty, staff and student organizations to display information related to campus events, activities and services on campus.
+The use of campus digital signage is for University of Tulsa faculty and staff to display information related to campus events, activities and services on campus.